aeonwilliams/bae0n_utils/README.md

 Removes all files from a directory.

 params:
 - path     - The source directory of the images to turn into a gif.
 Must include preceding ./, should not include ending /
+- safe_del - Prompts user input for confirmation if set to True.
+             Default Value: True

 ### MakeGif
 #### ex: MakeGif('./data', './', 'test', 100, 'jpg')